U413/defunct-u413-python/README.txt

 	[spoiler(=label)]text[/spoiler] - Hides text under a label until the user clicks a button.
 	[list=start (ex: a A 1, none means unordered)][*]item 1 [*]item 2 [*] item 3 [/list] - Make an ordered or unordered list.
 	[table][row][column]stuff[/column][/row][/table] - Build a table.

+Requests sent to u413 should be JSON using the following format:
+{
+	parseAsHtml:true,
+	cli:"HELP"
+}

+Responses returned by u413 are JSON with the following format:
+{
+	"Command":"HELP",
+	"ContextStatus":"Disabled",
+	"ContextText":"BOARD 3",
+	"CurrentUser":",
+	"EditText":"This is text that goes into the CLI", "SessionId":"The session ID (usually something like jJJ98s3jd90Jj45ovjsjv6JDc)", "TerminalTitle":"Terminal - Visitor",
+	"ClearScreen":False,
+	"Exit":False,
+	"PasswordField":False,
+	"ScrollToBottom":True,
+	"DisplayItems":[]
+}